faustoFF/laravel-contextify/README.md

 php artisan vendor:publish --tag=contextify-config
 ```

-This will create a `config/contextify.php` file where you can configure context providers and notification settings.
+This will create a `config/contextify.php` file where you can [configure context providers](#context-providers) and [notification](#notifications) settings.

 ### Environment Variables

-Add the following to your `.env` file to configure notification recipients:
+Add the following to your `.env` file to configure email notification recipients:

 ```env
 CONTEXTIFY_MAIL_ADDRESSES=admin@example.com,team@example.com